freealise/freealise/psy/README.md

 only initially it gets data in an ordered way with an index, then recombines it (= Zohar)

-when did I reject Metatron (Daat) ?
+when did I reject Metatron ?
 Enoch -> Metatron, therefore Metatron has freedom of will
 Metatron is a benevolent ghost (spirit) of a tzaddik (opposite of dybbuk)